Snow White and the Seven Dwarfs (film): Critical reception

-The film was a tremendous critical success, with many reviewers hailing it as a genuine work of art, recommended for both children and adults.
+The film was released to near-unanimous acclaim from film critics, with many reviewers hailing it as a genuine work of art, recommended for both children and adults.
 Although film histories often state that the animation of the human characters was criticized, more recent scholarship found that contemporary reviewers praised the realistic style of the human animation, with several stating that audiences had forgotten that they were watching animated humans rather than real ones.
 Frank S. Nugent of The New York Times felt that "Mr. Disney and his technical crew have outdone themselves.
 The picture more than matches expectations.
 It is a classic, as importantly cinematically as The Birth of a Nation or the birth of Mickey Mouse.
 Nothing quite like it has been done before; and already we have gone impolite enough to clamor for an encore."
 Variety observed that "[so] perfect is the illusion, so tender the romance and fantasy, so emotional are certain portions when the acting of the characters strikes a depth comparable to the sincerity of human players, that the film approaches real greatness."
 Harrison's Reports wrote Snow White was "entertainment that should be enjoyed by every one.
 Intelligent adults will marvel at the mechanical ingenuity that went into the making of it; and it is something to marvel at, for at times the characters seem lifelike.
 That is brought about by the expert synchronization of the action with the music and the dialogue."

 At the 11th Academy Awards, the film won an Academy Honorary Award for Walt Disney "as a significant screen innovation which has charmed millions and pioneered a great new entertainment field".
 Disney received a full-size Oscar statuette and seven miniature ones, presented to him by 10-year-old child actress Shirley Temple.
 The film was also nominated for Best Musical Score.
 "Some Day My Prince Will Come" has become a jazz standard that has been performed by numerous artists, including Buddy Rich, Lee Wiley, Oscar Peterson, Frank Churchill, and Oliver Jones; it was also the title for albums by Miles Davis, Wynton Kelly, and Alexis Cole.

 Noted filmmakers such as Sergei Eisenstein and Charlie Chaplin praised Snow White and the Seven Dwarfs as a notable achievement in cinema; Eisenstein went so far as to call it the greatest film ever made.
 The film inspired Metro-Goldwyn-Mayer to produce its own fantasy film, The Wizard of Oz, in 1939.